dsw7/DSW-Thesis/README.md

     ~/DSW-Thesis/PyOpenGL_MetAromatic_Animation          // contains a PyOpenGL/pygame animation of the Met-aromatic algorithm
-    ~/DSW-Thesis/legacy_Chain_comparator.tar             // legacy work for chain membership study of 2,611 structures* ~/DSW-Thesis/legacy_Chain_comparator_2.tar           // legacy work for chain membership study of entire PDB*

-    *These legacy directories may be removed in 2019 as this study was done multiple times
+    ~/DSW-Thesis/legacy_Chain_comparator.tar             // legacy work for chain membership study of 2,611 structures* ~/DSW-Thesis/legacy_Chain_comparator_2.tar           // legacy work for chain membership study of entire PDB* *These legacy directories may be removed in 2019 as this study was done multiple times

+The following was transported out to the new repository: MetAromaticEngine

+    ~/DSW-Thesis/thesis_Met-aromatic_workdir_LOWLEVEL    // contains a lower level implementation of Met-aromatic algorithm

 ---
 ## Chain comparator sequence of events: